betterscientificsoftware/bssw.io/Site/Categories/Topics/WhatIsContinuousIntegrationTesting.md

 CI testing may have a number of implications for **both** software and test development.
 First, it can demand a very high level of _automation_.

-&bull Commits on multiple branches can be automatically merged.
+&bull; Commits on multiple branches can be automatically merged.

-&bull Tests can be automatically triggered as commits are made.
+&bull; Tests can be automatically triggered as commits are made.

-&bull _Relevant_ tests can be automatically determined for a given commit.
+&bull; _Relevant_ tests can be automatically determined for a given commit.

-&bull The cause of test failures can be automatically attributed to a given developer's commit(s).
+&bull; The cause of test failures can be automatically attributed to a given developer's commit(s).

 Next, CI testing can often require that tests be designed with several important attributes

-&bull Tests _know_ which code blocks they depend on.
+&bull; Tests _know_ which code blocks they depend on.

-&bull Different tests do not depend on each other.
+&bull; Different tests do not depend on each other.

-&bull Incremental re-test of only failed tests is supported.
+&bull; Incremental re-test of only failed tests is supported.

-&bull Multiple tests can be executed in parallel.
+&bull; Multiple tests can be executed in parallel.

-&bull Tests are designed and compute resources are such that tests complete with immediacy.
+&bull; Tests are designed and compute resources are such that tests complete with immediacy.

 High frequency and/or fine granularity of CI testing can also mean that software changes are required